pgervais/nilearn-profiling/README.md

 Some code for profiling NiLearn (https://github.com/nilearn/nilearn).

-This project is not intended for end-user.
+This project is not intended for end-users.
 It is only a development tool, with no guarantee of maintenance, nor documentation.
 However, questions will be answered.